 MPI is committed to safer roads.
 One of the ways we encourage safe driving is through the Driver Safety Rating (DSR) system, which recognizes safe driving behaviour in a fair and simple way.

 Your position on the DSR scale depends on your driving record.
 Driving safely moves you up the scale, which saves you money – up to 40 per cent savings on vehicle premiums and up to an additional $30 savings on driver's licence premiums.
-Unsafe driving, at-fault claims and certain convictions move you down the scale.
+High-risk driving, including traffic convictions, at-fault claims, distracted or impaired driving will move you down the scale.
 The highest-risk drivers pay up to a $3,000 premium on their driver's licence charge and receive no savings on their vehicle insurance.

 For policies that take effect April 1, 2023, or later: The scale contains 38 levels (up from 37).
 This includes a new Level 17, as well as increased vehicle premium discounts for levels 3-16.
 Safe driving has never been so rewarding!